SDSU-Research-CI/SDSU-Research-CI.github.io/docs/github/instructors-canvas.md

 ## Next Steps
-Any unlinked users will be show to you.
+Any unlinked users will be shown to you.
 Those students should [create](https://sdsu-research-ci.github.io/github/students/creating-account) a GitHub account and/or [link their SDSUid](https://sdsu-research-ci.github.io/github/students/creating-account#linking-your-sdsuid) to a Github account.

-You cab then sync your roster up to the Schedule Adjustment Deadline with the "Sync from Canvas" button.
+You can then sync your roster up to the Schedule Adjustment Deadline with the "Sync from Canvas" button.